BrentSeidel/BBS-BBB-Ada/README.md

 This is a four channel 12 bit Analog to Digital Converter.
 The four channels can be used individually in a single ended mode.
 Channel 0 and 1 can be paired for differential measurements.
 Channels 0, 1, and 2 can be paired with channel 3 for differential measurements.
+The 12 bit value is a signed twos complement format.
+This means that for single ended conversions, it is effectively 11 bits.

 ### BME280
 This chip contains pressure, temperature, and humidity sensors along with calibration